meena2203/Second_Git_Project/MR-README.md

 Since "Food Access Dataset" is a labeled (LAhalfand10) dataset and has two class labels (0 and 1), we used binary classification supervised machine learning models.

 ### DATA LOADING
-* Data was loaded from AWS and confirmed:
+* Data was loaded from AWS and confirmed
 ![ml_df](static/img/ml_df.png)

 ### Data Preproccessing